 - Negative impact on the individual’s entrance into the business world or advancement in the business community because of the stated disadvantage(s).

-Important Economically Disadvantaged Eligibility Requirement
+SBA Status and Important Economic Disadvantaged Eligibility Requirement

 The SBA cannot determine if an individual is socially and economically disadvantaged unless SBA has already found the individual to be socially disadvantaged.
 This is a requirement that many applicants miss.